-The Village of Morton takes allegations of discrimination and sexual misconduct very seriously.
+The Village of Morton takes allegations of discrimination, harassment and sexual misconduct very seriously.
 It will actively investigate all complaints.

-It is helpful for the employee to directly inform the offending individual that the conduct is unwelcome and must stop.
-The employee should use the Village of Morton's complaint procedure to advise the Village of any perceived violation of this policy as soon as it occurs.
+Any person who is subject to conduct in violation of this policy is encouraged to directly inform the offending individual that the conduct is unwelcome and must stop.
+The individual should use the Village of Morton's complaint procedure to advise the Village of Morton of any perceived violation of this policy as soon as it occurs.

-Bringing a Complaint
+A. Bringing a Complaint

-Any employee of the Village who believes that there has been a violation of this policy may bring the matter to the attention of the Village in one of the following ways:
+Any person, who believes that there has been a violation of this policy, may bring the matter to the attention of the Village of Morton using any of the following reporting methods: